 Though “Wagler’s Pit Viper” is a common name, these snakes are widely known as “Temple Vipers” due to their long-lasting presence in, and association with “Snake Temple”.
 The two are no longer truly, mutually exclusive – one being largely defined by the other.
 I would even venture to say that the relationship has become somewhat symbiotic, in that the snakes receive food and shelter from the temple, and the temple receives donations from the people coming to see the snakes.

 Wagler’s Pit Vipers are found in parts of Thailand, Malaysia, Singapore, Borneo, Sumatra, Sulawesi and the Philippines.
-They come in a wide variety of colors or phases, typically determined by locality, although snakes within the same population do possess some variability as well.
+They come in a wide variety of colors or phases, typically determined by age and locality.
+However, snakes within the same population do possess some variability as well.
 The snakes may come in different shades of green, blue, brown, gray or black, with banding that could be blue, red, gold, or orange, and the list goes on!